European Journal of Neurodegenerative Diseases 2019; 8(1) January-June: 12-14

 PARKINSON’S IMMUNITY AND INFLAMMATION: NEW ASPECTS

-Department of Neurosciences, Imaging and Clinical Sciences, University G. d’Annunzio Chieti-Pescara, Chieti, Italy
+Department of Neuroscience, Imaging and Clinical Sciences, University G. d’Annunzio Chieti-Pescara, Chieti, Italy.

 *Correspondence to: